 Advantech mobile telehealth cart for Taipei City community health centers

-To address this issue, one of Taipei’s public health centers adopted Advantech’s AMiS-72 telehealth cart solution, which includes a digital diagnostics set, video capture software, a HD pan-tilt-zoom (PTZ) camera, and high-quality speakers.
-Images captured by the integrated digital ophthalmoscope can be shared and annotated via the VSee videoconference platform, which supports group video calls.
+To address this issue, one of Taipei’s public health centers adopted the VSee videoconference platform integrated with Advantech’s AMiS-72 telehealth cart.
+The complete solution includes a digital diagnostics set, video capture software, a HD pan-tilt-zoom (PTZ) camera, and high-quality speakers.
+Images captured by the integrated digital ophthalmoscope can be shared and annotated via VSee, which also supports group video calls.

 Benefits of deploying a telehealth solution

 By expanding data access and real-time communication in healthcare, the AMiS-72 telehealth cart solution enables elderly diabetics to visit their local health center rather than a hospital for checkups.
 The doctor on the patient’s side can connect with a specialist at the hospital, stream or share images, annotate test results, and discuss the patient’s condition in real time all via the AMiS-72 telehealth cart.
 Afterwards, patients can be prescribed medication or treatment based on the outcome of the teleconsultation between both doctors.

 The implementation of the telehealth solution has dramatically improved access to diabetes-related healthcare in rural areas of Taipei and New Taipei City.

 With Advantech+VSee telehealth solution enabling the realization of telehealth services, patient travel times are reduced to under one hour, improving the accessibility of medical resources.